SmatchyLaPaglia/HelpfulCGRectExtensions/README.md

 Swift `CGRect` Extension that make manipulating and laying out frames a bunch easier.
 For people who are frustrated by AutoLayout but also tired of doing rote calculations to create simple layouts.

 # Purpose
+Why would you want to manipulate `CGRects`?
+Well often the point of configuring `CGRects` is so you can use them to position `UIViews`.
+Many people try to do this using AutoLayout in either Interface Builder or programmatcially, and if you've found that an easy solution, blessings upon you.
+For anyone tired of struggling with that, here's a simple way to do a few simple things.

-Normally, the whole point of configuring `CGRects` is so you can use them to define `UIViews`.
-The manipulations provided here don't directly affect any `UIViews` from which the frames may have been derived, so you'll have to re-apply them to the `UIVIews` after you've set them up how you like them.
+Of course, the manipulations provided here don't directly affect any `UIViews` from which the frames may have been derived, so once you've pulled the frames out and fiddled with them, you'll have to re-apply them to the `UIVIews` manually.

-/note:/ To keep this repository simple I've just had it cover `CGRect`.
-I do have an extension of `UIView` that adds all this functionality to `UIViews`, but it's not stand-alone, it's part of my [NautoLayout repository]( https://github.com/SwingsetTheory/NautoLayout.git), which also includes a slew of other helpful stuff if you want to avoid AutoLayout.
+/note: To keep this repository simple I've just had it cover `CGRect`.
+I do have an extension of `UIView` that adds all this functionality to `UIViews`, but it's not stand-alone, it's part of my [NautoLayout repository]( https://github.com/SwingsetTheory/NautoLayout.git), which also includes a slew of other helpful stuff if you want to avoid AutoLayout./

 # Features
 ## easy access to x and y